sfraint/wireless-n64-controller/README.md

 # wireless-n64-controller
 This project and its documentation is a Work-In-Progress.
-I'm still working out kinks in the design files and prototypes, and I'm still working on writing everything down.
+I'm still working on writing everything down and working out kinks in the design files and prototypes.

 **The idea is to publish the design files and software I used to upgrade a cheap, wired N64 controller to a wireless, Bluetooth controller**.
 Hopefully these published files can assist others in completing similar projects.